edumco/mini-docs/README.md

 Examples and Best Practicies to write really minimal documentation that WILL BE USED everyday on your project.

 ## Why

+1. The absence of a good documentation slows down and even blocks professionals from doing their job
+2. The turn-over¹ on teams can lead to loose critical informations.
+3. Writing documentation is hard and we need some guide into writing small, quick and good documents to keep our knowledge safe and usefull.

+## Who needs to document?

+**Everyone on your team!** Everyone can benefit from reading a good doc (even the author can forget something) so everyone should give it back by document critical info.

 ## What we should document?

+**Everything that's not coded!** Big decisions, planing, tools, system names, portals, IPs, enviroments, team organograms, client contacts, manual processes...

 ## Where to save them?

+**On cloud!** You can use some document specific solution or leverage a file solution or code repository.
+The colaboration is key part of good docs!

+## When to write a doc?

+**While you do some work!** Get some notepad and keep notes during the process.
+It keeps the critical info at hand and helps you to select what you should document.

 ## How to write them?

 ## References

 - Attention Span - [en.wikipedia.org/wiki/Attention_span](https://en.wikipedia.org/wiki/Attention_span)